If your AdSense application was disapproved, visit our help article on what to do next.

 - Ads should not be placed within IFRAMEs.
 Besides being prohibited, improper implementations can cause reporting discrepancies, and you will not be able to know where the ads are actually showing.

 - Publishers may not ask others to refresh or click their ads.
-This includes asking for users to support your site, YouTube channel, or app, offering rewards to users for viewing ads or performing searches and promising to raise money for third parties for such behavior.
+This includes asking for users to support your site, YouTube channel, or app, offering rewards to users for viewing or clicking on ads, or performing searches and promising to raise money for third parties for such behavior.

 - Publishers are not permitted to embed ads in software applications.
 This includes toolbars, desktop applications, browser extensions, etc. At times this can also include applications hosted through third party sites when the implementation is leading to invalid clicks from users who do not intend to click on the ads, but do so accidentally.
 Publishers who choose to serve in mobile applications should do so only with the AdMob SDK.
 There is also AdSense for video or AdSense for games SDK for those serving within videos or flash content.